 Step 1: Name Your Connecticut LLC

 Finding a name for your new business is an important first step in forming your Connecticut LLC.
-As you narrow down the list of possible company names, there are a few guidelines to keep in mind:
+As you narrow down the list of possible company names, there are a few guidelines set by the state and federal government to keep in mind:

 - The official name of your business must end with: Limited Liability Company, Limited Company, LLC, or L.L.C

 - Your business name cannot be intentionally misleading to consumers

 - The name of your new LLC must not be similar to another organization’s name/trademark